AMD FSR vs Nvidia DLSS vs Intel XeSS

 Source: Hardware Unboxed

-Here, XeSS at 4K with an Arc A770 GPU has equivalent performance compared to FSR 2.1.
+Here, XeSS at 4K with an Arc A770 GPU has comparable performance compared to FSR 2.1.

-Intel has some work to do and hopefully XeSS will improve in the future with new updates.
+Intel has some work to do and hopefully XeSS will enhance in the future with fresh updates.

-For now, let’s observe the comparison between FSR and DLSS.
+For now, let’s examine the disparity between FSR and DLSS.

-In Forza Horizon, the RTX 3080 outputs similar FPS with both FSR and DLSS.
+In Forza Horizon, the RTX 3080 produces similar FPS with both FSR and DLSS.

 However, this is where DLSS 3 comes in.
 At the moment, AMD does not have a response to NVIDIA’s Frame Generation technology.
-Although FSR 3.0 should release in Q1 of 2023, so be sure to check back to see what it will offer.
+Although FSR 3.0 should release in Q1 of 2023, so be certain to check back to see what it will provide.

 DLSS 3 Frame Generation in game performance and latency